+The City’s water meters are mechanical and measure the volume of water as it passes through the meter.
 The passing of water rotates the internal mechanism that changes the odometer.
 If there is no water movement through the meter body, the odometer will not change.
 The odometers capture the amount of water used citywide as every customer has at least one water meter on their property.
 The unit of measure used by the City’s water meters is cubic feet.
 There are 7.48 gallons in one cubic foot.
 The meter dial is like the odometer on a car.
-It continually reads the water consumption and is a cumulative total of the water that has run through that meter since it was installed.
+It continually reads the water consumption and is a cumulative total of the water that has run through the meter since it was installed.

-You can do a quick check to determine if you may have a leak by doing the following: • Go to the meter, if the meter is registering usage, you have a leak•If you have a shut off valve at the house, turn the water off at the shut off value• Go to the meter….if the meter is moving, that would indicate the leak is outside.
-If the meter has stopped moving, that would indicate the leak is inside
+The number one cause for a high water bill is a water leak.
+Leaks can occur anywhere on your plumbing system, irrigation system, kitchen, bathroom fixtures, etc. Sometimes leaks are visible and sometimes they are not.
+You can do a quick check to determine if you may have a leak by doing the following: •Turn off all inside and outside water.
+Go to the meter, if the meter is registering usage, you have a leak. •If you have a shut off valve at the house, turn the water off at the shut off value, go to the meter….if the meter is moving, that would indicate the leak is outside the house.
+If the meter has stopped moving, that would indicate the leak is inside the house.

 It is to your advantage to repair all leaks and drips as soon as detected.